 Don't let your kid get caught without green clothing or accessories on St. Patrick's Day!
 In just a few steps, he can craft a gleaming green shamrock pin for himself or a friend.
-Beading this small, festive pin is a great way to practice perseverance as he gets into the St. Patty's Day spirit.
+Beading this small, festive pin is a great way to practice perseverance as he gets into the St. Paddy's Day spirit.

 What You Need:

-- Colored Beads (for rainbow pattern)
+Colored beads (for rainbow pattern)

-- Green Clover (or cut-out paper shamrocks)
+Green clover (or cut-out paper shamrocks)

 What to Do:

-- Help him peel the backing from the other piece of contact paper and stick it to the piece with the clover on it, sandwiching it between the two layers.
+Help him peel the backing from the other piece of contact paper and stick it to the piece with the clover on it, sandwiching it between the two layers.
 Press down firmly to avoid any air bubbles.

-- Ask him to trim the excess contact paper around the clover and punch a hole near the top.
+Ask him to trim the excess contact paper around the clover and punch a hole near the top.

 Open the small safety pin, and have him string the shamrock “charm” he just made onto it.
 Use the colored beads to fill up the rest of the pin in a rainbow pattern.
 When it’s full, close it.